Furanocoumarin: Direct toxicity

 Many furanocoumarin compounds are toxic.
-The phytochemicals enter the nucleus of epithelial cells and form a bond (crosslinking) with the DNA when exposed to UV, which causes cell death and causes inflammation via activation of the arachidonic acid cascade.
+The phytochemicals enter the nucleus of epithelial cells and form a bond (cross-linking) with the DNA when exposed to UV, which causes cell death and causes inflammation via activation of the arachidonic acid cascade.
 The result is known as phytophotodermatitis, a serious skin inflammation.

 Furanocoumarins produced by plants may serve as a defense mechanism against predators such as insects and mammals.
 It is also likely that furanocoumarins are related to a plant's natural defense against fungal attack.
 In particular, the linear furanocoumarins (psoralen, bergapten, and methoxsalen), which occur naturally in Apiaceae, Rutaceae, and other plant families, are known to be toxic to fungi.
 Plants that cause phytophotodermatitis usually contain linear furanocoumarins.

 Furanocoumarins are found in the sap of plants such as Ammi majus, parsnip, and giant hogweed.
 At least 36 species of the genus Heracleum in the family Apiaceae are known to contain one or more furanocoumarin compounds.

+The toxin can sometimes be found even in the most common foods, including carrots, parsley, limes, and lemons, as reported in the New England Journal of Medicine in the case of a man who manually squeezed a dozen limes and then inadvertently exposed his hand directly to the sunlight without precaution, triggering a severe phytophotodermatitis for several months.
+The identified culprit was the prolonged exposure of both his hands to lime juice followed by that of sunlight UV.